Japanese JLPT Grammar Point

 Oya ni tayotte bakari wa irarenai.

-I can't afford to just rest, I have to work.
+I can’t just keep taking breaks; I have work to do as well.

-The ~でばかりはいられない grammar point is used to express that one cannot afford to only do something or cannot always rely on a certain action or situation.
-It implies the need for a change or taking different actions in a given situation.
+The ~でばかりはいられない grammar point is used when one realizes they cannot keep doing only that one thing or cannot always rely on a certain situation.
+It implies the need to take other actions or responsibilities.

 Processing keyword: ~でばかりはいられない (〜de bakari wa irarenai)